vacp2p/rfc/content/docs/rfcs/43/README.md

 If device `A` doesn't have a camera while device `B` does, [it is possible](#Rationale) to execute a slightly different pairing (with same security guarantees), where `A` is exposing a QR code instead.

+This protocol is designed in order to achieve two main security objectives:

+- resistance to Man-in-the-Middle attacks;
+- provide network anonymity on devices' static keys, i.e. only paired devices will learn each other static key.

 ### Employed Cryptographic Primitives